DunnBC22/NLP_Projects/Token Classification/README.md

 <h1>Token Classification</h1>
 <p>
     This subdirectory in this repository is for Token Classification projects.
-Currently, all projects use monolingual (English).
+Currently, all projects are monolingual (English).
     <!--It is broken down into two subdirectories: Monolingual and Multilingual (coming soon).-->
 </p>